niemes/Peri-Intime/README.md

 # Peri-Intime
-A simple Node Periscope Triptique
+A simple Node Periscope Triptique.

 ## Dependencies :

 - Nodejs
 - electron
+### test :
+Only tested on MacosX.

 ## Install